 The safety of all those who choose to worship in person is our top priority.
 That is why we have been diligently working to create a safe and meaningful environment that honors recommendations of the Archdiocese and CDC for social distancing, best health and safety practices.

 Thank you for doing your part to keep everyone safe!

 6 feet of social distancing is required at all times.
-Due to this requirement, congregating before or after Mass in the gathering space is strictly prohibited.
+Due to this requirement, congregating before or after Mass in the gathering space is discouraged.

 Guests will be seated pew by pew starting at the front of the church by parish representatives.
 Pews cannot be “saved,” so please enter with your family/group.

 When Mass ends, please wait in your seats for parish volunteers to direct you out of your pew to the exits.
 Please do not leave early (before the final blessing).

 Yes.
 We are asking church goers to honor the CDC guidelines for mask wearing when attending Mass.

 Can I sit in my “usual” seat at Mass?

 No. Ushers will direct you to your seat.
 This will allow us to maximize capacity, so as many people as possible can safely attend Mass.

 How do I receive Communion?